History Of The Choir 1827 – 1931

 The music chosen was mainly Mozart’s Mass no. 7.
 There had been a concert in Wakefield Parish Church (now the Cathedral) the previous day in which some well-known singers from the County had taken part.
 The assembled choir sang under the direction of Mr White, organist of the parish church.
 Principal soloist was Miss Farrar, a well-known soprano from York.
 Although the choir was mainly an Anglican one on this special occasion, the incumbent choir gained a reputation for providing high quality music in the early years of the parish.

-By this time the choir had an excellent reputation and was asked to sing at the opening of the Church of the Immaculate Conception at Spinkhill
+In 1846, the choir had an excellent reputation, and was asked to sing at the opening of the Church of the Immaculate Conception at Spinkhill.

 Church was enlarged and the present balcony replaced the original one

 Choir sang Haydn’s Mass No 3 after further improvements to the church were revealed.
 On this occasion they were joined by Miss Mountain of Leeds, Mr Nelson from Bradofrd, Mrs MacDonnaugh of Dewsbury and Mr Inkersell from Sheffield.

 Artist Thomas Cromeck returned from Rome to live in Wakefield with his wife and three daughters.
 They became the backbone of the choir over the next twenty years with the eldest daughter, Mary, becoming principal soloist and eventually director of the choir.